 Before you dive into this epic list of the best hikes in Switzerland there are a couple of things to know about this blog post.
 I’ve included a huge ‘Things to know when hiking in Switzerland‘ section at the bottom of the blog post with lots of information and tips but there are a few pieces of information you need to know before looking at the list of my favorite 50 hikes in Switzerland

-- The best app for navigating on the Switzerland hiking trails is the free Switzerland Mobility App, which works offline (usually) and the Alltrails App.
+• The best app for navigating on the Switzerland hiking trails is the free Switzerland Mobility App, which works offline (usually) and the Alltrails App.
 I used both depending on their availability on a specific trail, along with Google Maps and Maps.me if it is a basic hike.

-- I backpacked around Switzerland by using trains and buses.
+• I backpacked around Switzerland by using trains and buses.
 They are very efficient, have good coverage, and are also very damn expensive.
 What I did is bought the Swiss Half-Fare Card, which gives you half price off any ticket (except some cable cars) It basically pays itself off within five days so if you are there for a week you NEED it.
 Trust me.
 If you are looking to move across the country quickly and doing some big train journeys they will be more than $100 USD sometimes.
-Many people get the Swiss Travel Pass, which is pretty expensive about $100 USD a day but gives you unlimited free travel and half price on many cable cars.
+Many people get the Swiss Travel Pass, which is pretty expensive at about $100 USD a day but gives you unlimited free travel and half price on many cable cars.
 I’d say get the Swiss Half-Fare Pass for sure but don’t rush into the full Swiss Travel Pass until you have mapped out your route.

-REGION: INTERLAKEN
+SWITZERLAND HIKING REGION: INTERLAKEN

 I stayed in the town of Interlaken for more than two weeks and actually re-visited twice.
 In my opinion, it is the best place to base yourself for hiking in Switzerland and also the cheapest town to base in with a bit of a backpacker vibe compared to most Swiss towns.
-You have Grindelwald, Murren, Lauterbrunnen and more all within 1-hour on the train from Interlaken.
-It’s perfect for 2-3 weeks of adventure if you value keeping the same home-base throughout.
-You can check out my in-depth Interlaken guide here: 15 AWESOME HIKES NEAR INTERLAKEN

-HARDERGRAT HIKE
+HARDERGRAT TRAIL

 It takes fit hikers about six hours to complete and there are many parts with very, very steep drop-offs.
 It is for experienced hikers and to be avoided on wet days is the steep cliffs can be unforgiving.
-It’s possible to get the train up to Brienz and then down from Harder Kulm so you just hike along the ridge but you will need to hike fast and with determination because if you miss the last train you will be hiking down another 800m of incline.
-The best route is to get the early train (it’s also half price) at Brienz and then work your way along the ridge to Harder-Kulm Station and make sure you catch the last train down.
-Alternatively, if you are a hiking machine, you can hike up to Brienzer Rothorn, along the ridge to Harder Kulm Station and then down to Interlaken for a total of almost 30-kilometers and 3000m+ of incline throughout the day.
-Good luck with the journey on what is one of the most epic point-to-point hiking trails in Switzerland.
+It’s possible to get the train up to Brienz and then book the train down from Harder Kulm so you just hike along the ridge but you will need to hike fast and with determination because if you miss the last train you will be hiking down another 800m of incline.

 Want more details and photos?
 View the full blog post here: HARDERGRAT TRAIL